13 Oct 10 Things I Notice About Mexico

 On Friday, we went out for lunch with the boss and the coworkers, where I finally got to talking about this.
 They told me it is common for EVERYTHING to not take into account time perception.
 For example, whenever you need a person to fix the internet in your office, you are fucked, because you could make an appointment, but you KNOW the person won’t show up at the appointed time.
 Instead of worrying about how you can’t do your job when you don’t have internet connection, you make sure you have a back up internet connection IN ADVANCE.
 So whenever one of your internet connections is down, you are like: ‘Oh ok fine, just pick the other one.
 In the mean time I will call a fixer, which can take months, but that’s fine because we have the back-up.’

-My boss Teo told me, the Mexican and hispanic people are so much more content with their lifestyle.
-We all know they are much poorer than we are in Europe, but they are happy with it and actually feel so rich with what they own; a house, kids, a lovely partner, money to feed their kids.
+My boss Teo told me, the Mexican and Spanish people are so much more content with their lifestyle.
+We all know they are much poorer than we are in Europe, but they are happy with it and actually feel so rich with what they do own; a house, kids, a partner, money to feed their kids.
 Realizing you can’t always get what you want, makes it a lot more easier to enjoy life with what you DO have and be a contented person.

 So at this point, I can proudly say that I have not had any stress yet.
 It is just simply not worth the time to stress about things that will never happen in a given time anyway.
 Finding your own way through this kind of situations is way more worth it.
 I can assure, it makes your life a lot more easier 🙂